PfeifferMicha/imhotep/Readme.md

 Documentation:
 ---------------

-We are working on getting the documentation into a web-readable format.
+The documentation can be found [here](https://documentation.imhotep-medical.org/).
+This is kept up to date with the current master branch.

-In the meantime, to generate the documentation, download "Doxygen".
-Then use the Doxyfile in the project's root directory to generate the documentation.
+Alternatively, generate the documentation yourself with the _doxygen_ program.
+There is a Doxyfile included in the root of the project.
-For example, on Linux, run: 'doxygen Doxyfile'.
-You can then load the file Documentation/html/index.html.